Tidal Diamond 961

 Ebb & Flow

 As ever, feel free to drop me an email at this address, it is always nice to hear from members.
-Any ideas of things to include in the Tidal Diamonds would be most welcome.
+Any ideas of things to include in the Tidal Diamonds always most welcome.

 Let’s be careful out there.